Service & Repairs

 8 times daily = about 3 years

 Once the springs reached its lifecycle, it may break, effectively releasing all the tension and no longer assisting to balance the door.
-The spring has the most tension when the garage door is in the down position, and as a result this is the most likely position for the spring to break.
-That is not to say the spring could not fail while the door is in a raised position, which would result in door crashing down.
+The spring has the most tension when the garage door is in the closed position, and as a result this is the most likely position for the spring to break.
+That is not to say the spring could not fail while the door is in an open position, which would result in door crashing down.
 This is why it is important to never walk under a garage door in motion.

 Durban Garage Door’s team of knowledgeable and friendly professionals has the industries best experience replacing broken springs on garage doors.
 Replacing a garage door spring can be very dangerous, and we highly encourage you to contact us to handle this repair today!

 Convenience is pressing the button of your radio control from the comfort of your car and watching the automatic garage door operator open the door and turn on the light.
 Drive in and press the button again (or the wall switch).
 The door shuts behind you— and locks.
 A time-delay switch leaves the operator light on until you’ve had an opportunity to get out of the car and into the house.
 It turns off automatically in about 1-1/2 or 2 minutes.